Cosmological phase transitions: from particle physics to gravitational waves, semi-analytically: Tunneling action

 In order to find the bounce action $S_3(T)$, we need to solve the equations of motion for the scalar~\cite{Coleman:1977py,Linde:1980tt}\footnote{An equivalent formalism can be used in order to describe the tunneling process and which can be reduced to a minimization procedure instead of solving an ODE~\cite{Espinosa:2018hue,Espinosa:2018szu}, being numerically more stable.}

 with the appropriate boundary conditions

-where $\rho\equiv\sqrt{\tau^2+|\vec{x}|^2}$ and $\tau$ is the Euclidean time.
+where $\rho\equiv|\vec{x}|$.
 We are interested in the transition at finite temperature, such that $D=3$.
 In full generality, one needs to solve Eq.~(\ref{eq:bounce_eq}) numerically, using for example a shooting method which amounts to finding the initial field configuration $\varphi(\rho=0) = \varphi_{\mathrm{sc}}$ for which the boundary conditions in Eq.~(\ref{eq:bounce_boundary}) are met.
 Once the solution $\varphi(\rho)$ is found, the three-dimensional bounce action is given by

 Applying the results from Section~\ref{sec:Veff_poly}, allowing us to write the effective potential in terms of a quartic polynomial as $V_{\mathrm{eff}}(\varphi,T) = V_0(T) + m^2(T)\varphi^2/2-K(T)\varphi^3/3-\lambda(T)\varphi^4/4$, we can now use the results of Ref.~\cite{Levi:2022bzt}, where a fit to $S_3(T)$ in terms of $\kappa\equiv - \lambda(T) m^2(T) / K(T)^2$ was found.
 The following result was obtained